-The vent pipe must be installed according to all local and state codes or, in the absence of local and state codes, the "National Fuel Gas Code", ANSI Z223.1(NFPA 54)-current edition.
+The vent pipe must be installed according to all local and state codes or, in the absence of local and state codes, the "National Fuel Gas Code", ANSI Z223.1 (NFPA 54)-current edition.
+Manufactured home manufacturers must conform with "The Manufactured Home Construction and Safety Standard, Title 24 CFR, Part 3280."
 The vent pipe installation must not be obstructed so as to prevent the removal of exhaust gases to the outside atmosphere.